Founder and President, Cyber Risk Institute

-Joshua Magri is the Founder and Managing Director of the Cyber Risk Institute.
+Joshua Magri is the Founder and President of the Cyber Risk Institute.
 The Cyber Risk Institute’s mission is to advance cybersecurity by creating (and updating) a common framework for cyber security and resilience assessment: The Profile.

 Previously, Josh served as Senior Vice President and Counsel for Regulation and Developing Technologies at Bank Policy Institute (BPI)/BITS, where he was the principal architect and co-lead of the FSSCC Cybersecurity Profile initiative.
 Additionally, in this role, he oversaw regulatory, advocacy, and policy efforts on issues related to cybersecurity, data security and privacy, financial technology (“FinTech”), and developing technologies.